High-Valent Gold Catalyst Shines

 For more than a decade, gold(I) catalysts have proven to be increasingly useful in the assembly of complex molecules.
 Gold(III) catalysts, on the other hand, have been harder to come by because it usually takes harsh reagents to prepare them and they tend not to be stable.

-F. Dean Toste, Chung-Yeh Wu, Takahiro Horibe, and Christian Borch Jacobsen, chemists at the University of California, Berkeley, discovered they could prepare a stable gold(III) catalyst by getting a gold(I) catalyst capped by a bulky N-heterocyclic carbene to insert into a carbon-carbon bond—a process known as oxidative addition (Nature 2015, DOI: 10.1038/nature14104).
+F. Dean Toste, Chung-Yeh Wu, Takahiro Horibe, and Christian Borch Jacobsen, chemists at the University of California, Berkeley, have now made a stable gold(III) catalyst by getting a gold(I) catalyst to insert into a carbon-carbon bond—a process known as oxidative addition (Nature 2015, DOI: 10.1038/nature14104).

 “This work is particularly impressive because it puts together several well-known principles of gold chemistry and employs this knowledge in combination with brilliant new ideas to come up with novel and highly versatile synthetic protocols,” comments Hubert Schmidbaur, an expert in gold chemistry at Germany’s Technical University of Munich.